wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

 <img alt="wis2box-webapp-select-stations" src="../../assets/img/wis2box-webapp-select-stations.png" width="250">

-When you click add 'add new station' you are asked to provide the WIGOS-station-identifier for the station you want to add:
+When you click add 'add new station' you are asked to provide the WIGOS station identifier for the station you want to add:

 <img alt="wis2box-webapp-import-station-from-oscar" src="../../assets/img/wis2box-webapp-import-station-from-oscar.png" width="800">